JeremyGuo/NtyTcp_modified/README.md

 if you discover bug to sending email to 1989wangbojing@163.com.

 also, want to be an NtyTcper, so you can sent email to 1989wangbojing@163.com .

+## External ARP

+Put a file named 'arp.conf' in the same folder with your executable file.

+Each line consists of <IP> <MAC>